maxjiang93/maxjiang93.github.io/index.md

 ---

 ## Bio
-I am currently a Research Scientst at [Waymo](https://www.waymo.com/) (formerly the Google self-driving car project), where I work on 3D perception algorithms for self-driving cars.
+I am currently a Research Scientst at [Waymo](https://www.waymo.com/) (formerly the Google self-driving car project), where I work on Machine Learning algorithms for self-driving cars.
+My research interest is in building foundational generative models that serve the entire self driving stack, from perception, behavior prediction to planning and simulation.

 I received a Ph.D. from UC Berkeley in 2020.
 I worked on 3D Computer Vision / Geometric Deep Learning algorithms, and have first-author publications in top CV/ML conferences (CVPR, ICCV, NeurIPS, ICLR).
+During my Ph.D.
 I had the pleasure of collaborating with [Matthias Niessner](https://www.niessnerlab.org/members/matthias_niessner/profile.html) (TUM), [Tom Funkhouser](https://www.cs.princeton.edu/~funk/) (Google), [Leonidas Guibas](https://geometry.stanford.edu/member/guibas/) (Stanford), [Andrea Tagliasacchi](https://taiya.github.io/) (Google Brain), [Anima Anandkumar](http://tensorlab.cms.caltech.edu/users/anima/) (CalTech, NVIDIA) and [Prabhat](https://www.nersc.gov/about/nersc-staff/data-analytics-services/prabhat/) (LBNL), among other amazing researchers in this field.
 I was advised by [Philip Marcus](https://www.me.berkeley.edu/people/faculty/philip-s-marcus), and I have worked as interns and student researchers at [Google AI](https://ai.google/research/) and [Lawrence Berkeley National Lab](https://www.nersc.gov/).

 ## News
+* [09/2021] <span style="color:red"> **New!** </span> Our paper, Improving the Intra-class Long-tail in 3D Detection via Rare Example Mining, has been accepted to ECCV 2022!
-* [09/2021] <span style="color:red"> **New!** </span> Our paper, Shape-As-Points, has been accepted to NeurIPS 2021 as an Oral paper!
+* [09/2021] Our paper, Shape-As-Points, has been accepted to NeurIPS 2021 as an Oral paper!
 * [01/2021] I have started at Waymo as a research scientist working on 3D perception research.
 <details markdown="1"><summary>See More</summary>
 <span>